• Train

 Interpreting Results

 Interpreting the results of a YOLO model prediction is just as nuanced as the actual implementation of the model.
 Multiple factors go into a successful interpretation and accuracy rating, such as the box confidence score and class confidence score used when creating a YOLOv3 computer vision model.
 There are many other ways and features used when interpreting results, but these are just a few.
-Other YOLOv3 prediction features include the classification loss, loss function, objectness score, and more.
+Other YOLOv3 prediction features include classification loss, loss function, objectness score, and more.

 Class Confidence and Box Confidence Scores